*None of the following information should be taken as medical advice. If you have questions about your health, ask a physician.*

 In chemistry, compounds are named for what their structure is.
 Put more simply, they are named for what atoms they have and how those atoms are connected.
 Fatty acids are specific parts of some types of lipids and are composed of long chains of carbons all bonded together.

 Above is a fatty acid.
-Notice that it has two ends: the end labeled with the alpha (α) and the other with an omega (ω), The α end is always closest to the oxygen atom (O), and the ω end is always at the end of the molecule (far right side).
+Notice that it has two ends: the end labeled with the alpha (α) and the other with an omega (Ï), The α end is always closest to the oxygen atom (O), and the Ï end is always at the end of the molecule (far right side).
 Every time that the black line kinks, it is representative of a carbon atom.
 These are numbered in red (1, 3, 6, 9, etc).
 Notice that next to the 3 and the 6 and the 9 there is a small line under the main black line.
-This represents a
+This represents a double bond.
+In the above drawing, the first instance of this double bond starts at the red-labeled third carbon.Â

-Let’s put this all together.
-An omega-3 fatty acid is a fatty acid that has a double bond on its number 3 carbon, counting from the omega (ω) end of the molecule.
-Any fatty acid that exhibits this characteristic can be referred to as an ‘omega-3 fatty acid’.
+Letâs put this all together.
+An omega-3 fatty acid is a fatty acid that has a double bond on its number 3 carbon, counting from the omega (Ï) end of the molecule.
+Any fatty acid that exhibits this characteristic can be referred to as an âomega-3 fatty acidâ.Â

 Omegas and Health

-essential fat.
+Extensive research has been conducted into what exactly these fatty acids do for our health.
+Many fats are created by our bodies themselves.
+Omega-3 fatty acids are a type of essential fat.
 This means that our bodies don't create them, we have to eat them.
 This type of fatty acid is found in many kinds of food.
-Most notably, they can be found in fish, nuts, and certain kinds of oils.
+Most notably, they can be found in fish, nuts, and certain kinds of oils.Â

 Omega-3 Fats and Muscles

 Recently, extensive research into the link between omega-3 fatty acids and muscle growth has been conducted.
-According to a 2015 study by the University of Stirling in Scotland, “omega-3 fatty acids of marine origin can influence the exercise and nutritional response of skeletal muscle.”
-Also according to the authors, "There is now growing evidence that omega-3 PUFAs also have intrinsic anabolic/anti-catabolic properties in skeletal muscle”.
+According to a 2015 study by the University of Stirling in Scotland, âomega-3 fatty acids of marine origin can influence the exercise and nutritional response of skeletal muscle.â Also according to the authors, "There is now growing evidence that omega-3 PUFAs also have intrinsic anabolic/anti-catabolic properties in skeletal muscleâ.
 In lay terms, this means that omega-3 fatty acids are linked specifically with the growth, but not the breakdown of skeletal muscle.

-Mayo Clinic also suggests that omega-3s are positively correlated with healthy muscle growth.
-If you are looking to supplement your muscle-building diet, they suggest that foods high in omega-3s can provide an extra boost to muscle hypertrophy.
+In terms of hypertrophy, it seems that omega-3s have a role that may be similar in nature to growth factors and testosterone.
+The Mayo Clinic also suggests that omega-3s are positively correlated with healthy muscle growth.
+If you are looking to supplement your muscle-building diet, they suggest that foods high in omega-3s can provide an extra boost to muscle hypertrophy.Â

 Written by Patrick O'Hare on January 16th, 2020.Â